darvingbeato/Business-Kpi-Dashboard/README.md

 Maintain a balanced channel mix by continuing investment across Online, Retail, and Partner channels, while optimizing each channel’s efficiency and customer experience.

 Product Strategy Focus: Prioritize inventory, promotions, and pricing strategies around high-performing products while exploring ways to improve sales of underperforming categories.

-This project demonstrates the ability to:

-Perform data cleaning and transformation using SQL, build and calculate advanced KPIs using DAX in Power BI, Design interactive and executive-level dashboards, translate data into actionable business insights and strategic recommendations